pulumi/docs/pulumi-hugo/themes/default/content/blog/ecs-anywhere-launch/index.md

 And then you can tear down all your infrastructure with the usual `pulumi destroy`.

+You can see this code in its entirety in our [examples repository on GitHub](https://github.com/pulumi/examples/tree/master/aws-ts-ecs-anywhere).

 ## Summary

 ECS Anywhere is an excellent addition to Amazon Web Services’ suite of container orchestration services.
 I can see many companies using it to run containers in their private infrastructure but don’t necessarily have the means, know-how, or drive to set up and run their Kubernetes cluster or another such tool.